iamsad5566/web_scraping_Java/README.md

-Crawler for NTU BAC lab
+Web scraping for NTU BAC lab
 ===
-The crawler will crawl data from the NTU accounting web, after sorting the data, a Xls file will be exported to the folder where this program is within.
+The scraping program will scrape data from the NTU accounting web, after sorting the data, a Xls file will be exported to the folder where this program is within.

 Note
 ---